nginx/agent/README.md

 Install NGINX Agent tools and dependencies:

 Before starting development on the NGINX Agent, it is important to download and install the necessary tool and dependencies required by the NGINX Agent.
-This can be done by running the following `make` command:
+You can do this by running the following `make` command:
 ```
 make install-tools deps
 ```